albrenner/Human_Genetics_Lab/README.md

 Office Hours: TBD

-E-mail: abrenner@ucdavis.edu ** Please include “D43” in the subject Line of the e-mail
+E-mail: abrenner@ucdavis.edu ** Please include “D43” in the subject Line of the e-mail**

 COURSE DESCRIPTION:

-This is an online course that emphasizes population genetic theory as integrated into a practical hands-on computational experience.
-Students will build on a theory-based lecture to gain a detailed understanding of population genetics by extensive data analysis.
+This is an online course that emphasizes population genetic theory as integrated into a practical, hands-on computational experience.
+Students will build on a theory-based lecture to gain a detailed understanding of population genetics through extensive data analysis.
 The focus of the lab component is on human genetic/genomic example datasets.
-Each week, you will watch 2 provided lecture recordings given by Gillian Meeks who is currentl
+Each week, you will watch 2 provided lecture recordings given by Gillian Meeks, who is concurrently teaching this course at UC Davis.

 Course Objectives: